Galatians

 • "set right before God", Bruce, "rectify", Martyn.
 (NP = a divine declaration of covenant membership).

-BLESSINGS: The promised blessings of the covenant / the fullness of new life in Christ.
+BLESSINGS: The promised blessings of the covenant / the fullness of new life in Christ / eternity.
+The foretaste of this "life" in the present is the gift of the Holy Spirit.

-WORKS: Paul, following Jesus' lead, uses the term to describe submission to the law of Moses, extending to God's law in general (NP = Jewish badges of covenant membership, eg. Sabbath law, circumcision), which law serves the following ends:
+WORKS: Paul, following Jesus' lead, uses the term to describe submission to the law of Moses to restrain sin and promote holiness for blessing, extending to respect of God's law in general (NP = Jewish badges of covenant membership, eg., Sabbath law, circumcision).
+God's law serves the following ends:

 • to expose sin and so reinforce a reliance on divine grace expedited through faith;